 Make Smart Choices – But Celebrate Proudly!

 Travel stress is the opposite of the happy, accepting message Pride should represent for LGBTQ people.
-It is possible to reduce the chances to 0 and, thus, concentrate on having fun.
+It is possible to reduce the chances to zero and, thus, concentrate on having fun.

-But go celebrate Pride at festivals in distant lands!
-Always apply common sense, refer to sources that can be relied on, and remember to take care of yourself on the road.
+Go celebrate Pride at festivals in distant lands!
+Always apply common sense, refer to reliable sources, and remember to take care of yourself on the road.

 Keep Exploring – And Tell Us Your Tips!